 MATH 029.
 Discrete Mathematics

 An introduction to noncontinuous mathematics.
-The key theme is how induction, iteration, and recursion can help one discover, compute, and prove solutions to various problems-often problems of interest in computer science, social science, or management.
-Topics will include mathematical induction and other methods of proof, recurrence relations, counting, and graph theory.
-Additional topics may include algorithms, and probability.
-There is a strong emphasis on good mathematical writing, especially proofs.
-While it does not use any calculus, MATH 029 is a more sophisticated course than MATH 015 or MATH 025 ; thus success in a calculus course demonstrates the mathematical maturity needed for MATH 29.
+Topics will include mathematical induction and other methods of proof, basic set theory, bijections, counting, and graph theory.
+Additional topics may include algorithms, recurrence relations, probability, voting methods, and other topics at the discretion of the instructor.
+While it does not use any calculus, MATH 029 is a more sophisticated course than MATH 015 or MATH 025 ; thus success in a calculus course demonstrates the mathematical maturity needed for MATH 029.

 Natural sciences and engineering.